Features Pricing Docs Blog Try Demo Log In Sign Up

 return $path;

-The migration is a simple table:
+The migration for this is a simple table:

 Schema::create('screenshot_caches', function (Blueprint $table) {